 4. San Pedro & Peyote (Mescaline)

-Mescaline, a naturally-occurring psychedelic compound found in a variety of cacti — including the Peyote cactus — was originally on the list.
+Mescaline, a naturally-occurring psychedelic compound found in some cacti — including the Peyote cactus — was originally on the list.

-However, due to pushback from indigenous and native cultures, the city council voted at a meeting in September 2021 to remove peyote and other mescaline-containing cacti from the resolution.
+However, the city council voted at a meeting in September 2021 to remove peyote and other mescaline-containing cacti due to pushback from indigenous and native cultures.

-One of the reasons for this is that peyote is already available to certain indigenous groups for religious use, and it’s thought that decriminalizing these sacred and at-risk cacti would lead to further removal of the plants from their natural habitats.
+Peyote is already legal to certain groups for religious use, and it’s thought that decriminalizing these sacred cacti would lead to their decreased availability and further removal from their natural habitats.

 Proposal E only applies to entheogenic plants.
 Synthetic psychedelics such as LSD, MDMA, bath salts, and other man-made alternatives to naturally-occurring psychedelic compounds are not included.

 Decriminalization is not legalization.
 Psilocybin and entheogenic plants listed as Schedule 1 Controlled Substances under Michigan and federal law are illegal to possess or use and could result in a federal drug charge.

 Proposal E does not change their legal status and does not decriminalize the sale of entheogenic plants in the city.